Lt.-Gen. Lord George Murray1

 F, #22025, b.
 13 October 1731, d.
 13 October 1805

 Lady Charlotte Murray, Baroness Strange was born on 13 October 1731.
-She was the daughter of Lt.-Col. Sir James Murray, 2nd Duke of Atholl and Jane Frederick.1 She married Sir John Murray, 3rd Duke of Atholl, son of Lt.-Gen. Lord George Murray and Amelia Murray, on 23 October 1753 at Dunkeld, Perthshire, Scotland.1 She died on 13 October 1805 at age 74 at Barochey House, near Glasgow, Lanarkshire, Scotland.1 Her will was probated in August 1806.1 She was buried at Dunkeld, Perthshire, Scotland.1
+She was the daughter of Lt.-Col. James Murray, 2nd Duke of Atholl and Jane Frederick.1 She married John Murray, 3rd Duke of Atholl, son of Lt.-Gen. Lord George Murray and Amelia Murray, on 23 October 1753 at Dunkeld, Perthshire, ScotlandG.1 She died on 13 October 1805 at age 74 at Barochey House, Glasgow, Lanarkshire, ScotlandG.1 Her will was proven (by probate) in August 1806.1 She was buried at Dunkeld, Perthshire, ScotlandG.1

-On 8 January 1764 she inherited the Sovereignty of the Isle of Man from her father.1 As a result of her marriage, Lady Charlotte Murray, Baroness Strange was styled as Duchess of Atholl on 8 January 1764.
-She succeeded to the title of 8th Baroness Strange [E., 1628] on 8 January 1764, suo jure.1 In 1765 she sold the Sovereignty of the Isle of Man to the Government for £70,000 and an annuity of £2,000 per year.1
+On 8 January 1764 she inherited the Sovereignty of the Isle of Man from her father.1 After her marriage, Lady Charlotte Murray, Baroness Strange was styled as Duchess of Atholl on 8 January 1764.
+She succeeded as the 8th Baroness Strange [E., 1628] on 8 January 1764, suo jure.1 In 1765 she sold the Sovereignty of the Isle of Man to the Government for £70,000 and an annuity of £2,000 per year.1

-Children of Lady Charlotte Murray, Baroness Strange and Sir John Murray, 3rd Duke of Atholl
+Children of Lady Charlotte Murray, Baroness Strange and John Murray, 3rd Duke of Atholl

 Citations